-John Ostrander is the Chief Jailer for the Dougherty County Sheriff’s Office.
-In this capacity, he manages and oversees the daily functioning of a 1230-bed jail with approximately 200 staff.
+Colonel John Ostrander is the Chief Jailer for the Dougherty County Sheriff’s Office.
+Serving in this capacity since 2010, he manages and oversees the daily functioning of a 1230-bed jail with approximately 200 staff.
 Prior to this, he managed the Professional Standards and Training Division for 14 years, and was a part of the Transition Team which developed the policies and procedures for the current jail facility when it was constructed in 1993-1994.
-Prior to beginning his career in Dougherty County as a jailer in April of 1989, Chief Ostrander served in the United States Coast Guard.
+Prior to beginning his career in Dougherty County as a jailer in April of 1989, Col. Ostrander served in the United States Coast Guard.
 Assigned to the USCGC Vigilant, he worked as a law enforcement boarding officer and telecommunications specialist, performing narcotics interdiction throughout the Caribbean and Yucatan Basin.
 Prior to that, he served in the U.S. Army as a military police officer.
 Stationed at the European Command Headquarters in Stuttgart, Germany, he specialized in physical and personal security.

-Along with his primary duties, John sits on the City/County Criminal Justice Information Systems (CJIS) Oversight Committee, the County Risk Management Safety Committee, the county health plan's Insurance Review Committee, and the City/County Computer Committee.
+Along with his primary duties, Col. Ostrander sits on the City/County Criminal Justice Information Systems (CJIS) Oversight Committee, the County Risk Management Safety Committee, the county health plan's Insurance Review Committee, and the City/County Computer Committee.